cesar-gz/Web-Frontend-Class/README.md

 * then run `npm start`

 ## gatsby-starter-leaflet
+* a map connected to a API to show stats on Covid-19
-* cd to gatsby directory
+* cd to gatsby directory, you need node version of 18 or higher
 * run `sudo npm install --global yarn` to get yarn
 * run `yarn add global gatsby-cli`, then `yarn add axios`
 * run `yarn install`, then `yarn start`